How many orbitals are occupied in a silicon atom

 The total number of orbitals within a shell is determined by the principal quantum number, denoted by n.
 For example, if n=1, there is only one orbital in that shell, specifically a 1s orbital.
 If n=2, there are a total of four orbitals, including one 2s orbital and three 2p orbitals.

-See also How many slices in colin the caterpillar
+See also How many hours till friday

 As for the silicon atom, it has 14 electrons.
 Following the electron configuration guidelines, the first two electrons would occupy the 1s orbital, the next two would go in the 2s orbital, and the remaining ten electrons would fill the three 2p orbitals.
 Therefore, in a silicon atom, six orbitals would be occupied.